ipfs-shipyard/i18n/README.md

 ## How can I contribute translation for my language?

-Go to https://app.transifex.com/ipfs/, select languages you want to help with and start translating!
+Go to https://explore.transifex.com/ipfs/, select projects and languages you want to help with and start translating!

 Transifex is localization platform for crowdsourcing translations from IPFS Community:
-- Everyone can contribute translations.
+- Everyone can contribute translations, all you need is an account.
 - Be sure to change your Transifex notification settings to be notified when translation sources change.
 - Missing language?
 Request it via Transifex UI
 - Night Owl?
 Try [Dark Mode](#dark-mode) :owl: